 Step 2: Once you have registered, you will receive an email confirmation.
 Log back in at fsu.mywconline.com

-Step 3: Select a schedule - Writing Center @ Online (Zoom only sessions) or Writing Center @ Williams (In person and Zoom sessions).
+Step 3: Select a schedule - Writing Center @ Williams, Johnston, or Strozier (In person and Zoom sessions) and Writing Center @ Online (Zoom only sessions).

-Step 8: You will receive an email confirmation indicating your appointment has been made.
+Step 5: You will receive an email confirmation after your appointment has been made.
 You can log back into the system at any time to change or cancel your appointment.

-Note: Our schedules fill up quickly.
-Please cancel your in-person or Zoom meeting appointment if you can't attend.
+Note: Please cancel your in-person or Zoom meeting appointment if you can't attend.
 This frees up the appointment time for others.
 If you do not cancel and miss your appointment, we will mark you as a no-show.
-Three no-shows and your account will automatically be blocked until you contact the RWC Director (firstname.lastname@example.org) who will respond when they can.
+Three no-shows and your account will automatically be deactivated until you contact the RWC Director (firstname.lastname@example.org) who will respond when they can.

-During fall and spring semesters, the Reading-Writing Center provides consultations for undergraduates and graduates in three locations: the Williams Building (Room 222C), the William Johnston Building (Ground Floor Platform), and the Strozier Library (Basement, Scholars Commons Conference Room 005C).
+During fall and spring semesters, the Reading-Writing Center provides consultations for undergraduates and graduates in three locations: the Williams Building (Room 222C), the Johnston Building (Ground Floor Platform), and the Strozier Library.

-Our consultants look forward to talking with you, discussing your work, and answering your questions on any writing from your relationship with language to the use of citations, and everything in between.
+Our consultants look forward to talking with you, discussing your work, and answering your questions about writing from your relationship with language to the use of citations.

 Undergraduate students are welcome to bring in academic, creative, and professional writing.
 Writing center consultants can work with students at any stage of the writing process.
 We recognize that writing is a situated practice that looks different from one subject or discipline to another, and that understanding is the core of our approach.
 Consultants can help students identify project goals while considering the audience(s) and conventions in their area of study.